Vinnas-Kuttery/Realtime_D3_Visualization_On_Hadoop/README.md

 2. Extract the visualization <br/>Command : unzip Visualization.zip<br/>
 3. Goto 'Visualization' Directory <br/>Command : cd Visualization<br/>

-4. Extract and keep the given static.rar file in the same working directory (in order to avoid the upload complexity, I have just compressed and uploaded.) <br/>Command : unzip static.rar <br/>
+4. Extract and keep the given static.zip file in the same working directory (in order to avoid the upload complexity, I have just compressed and uploaded.) <br/>Command : unzip static.rar <br/>
 3. run app.py file <br/> Command : python app.py

 # How to access the viz? <br/>